DIYbiosphere/sphere/docs/about/organization.md

 - **Community:** to permeate a sense of community in everything we do.
 Understand that we need to work together and depend on each other's work, help, and expertise.

 We have a [Code of Conduct][coc] which establishes a common understanding of what is deemed a welcoming and friendly working environment as well as establishing how to deal with unacceptable behavior.

 #### Our Governance

 ## Our Partners
+The project is done in partnership with the DIYbio.org organization, and the support of the University of Geneva.